Nipodemos/getx/README.md

 ![](https://raw.githubusercontent.com/jonataslaw/getx-community/master/counter-app-gif.gif)

-This is a simple project but it already makes clear how powerful Get is.
+This is a simple project but it already makes clear how powerful GetX™ is.
 As your project grows, this difference will become more significant.

-Get was designed to work with teams, but it makes the job of an individual developer simple.
+GetX™ was designed to work with teams, but it makes the job of an individual developer simple.

 Improve your deadlines, deliver everything on time without losing performance.
-Get is not for everyone, but if you identified with that phrase, Get is for you!
+GetX™ is not for everyone, but if you identified with that phrase, GetX™ is for you!

 # The Three pillars

 ## State management

 There are currently several state managers for Flutter.

 However, most of them involve using ChangeNotifier to update widgets and this is a bad and very bad approach to performance of medium or large applications.
-You can check in the official Flutter documentation that [ChangeNotifier should be used with 1 or a maximum of 2 listeners](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html), making it practically unusable for any application medium or large.

-Get isn't better or worse than any other state manager, but that you should analyze these points as well as the points below to choose between using Get in pure form (Vanilla), or using it in conjunction with another state manager.
+GetX™ isn't better or worse than any other state manager, but that you should analyze these points as well as the points below to choose between using GetX™ in pure form (Vanilla), or using it in conjunction with another state manager.

-Definitely, Get is not the enemy of any other state manager, because Get is a microframework, not just a state manager, and can be used either alone or in conjunction with them.
+Definitely, GetX™ is not the enemy of any other state manager, because GetX™ is a microframework, not just a state manager, and can be used either alone or in conjunction with them.

-Get has two different state managers: the simple state manager (we'll call it GetBuilder) and the reactive state manager (who has the package name, GetX)
+GetX™ has two different state managers: the simple state manager (we'll call it GetBuilder [Click here for complete docs]()) and the reactive state manager (who has the package name, GetX)

 ### Reactive State Manager